Joe Biden encourages Mitt Romney to run for Senate

 "By the way, you should run for Senate," one attendee quoted Biden as saying.
 The comment was quick and off-hand, but the crowd of Romney loyalists appreciated it and applauded.

-The two men were on opposite sides of the 2012 election -- Biden as the running mate of President Barack Obama and Romney as a Republican presidential candidate.
+The two men were on opposite sides of the 2012 election -- Biden as the running mate of President Barack Obama and Romney as the Republican presidential nominee.

-Romney and Biden both considered running for President last year, only to defer to candidates they saw as having an overwhelming financial advantage (Jeb Bush on the Republican side; Hillary Clinton on the Democratic side).
+Romney and Biden both considered running for president last year, but both deferred to candidates they saw as having an overwhelming financial advantage (Jeb Bush on the Republican side; Hillary Clinton on the Democratic side).

-Biden recently launched American Possibilities PAC, a political action committee that has set off speculation about his 2020 intentions.
-The former Delaware senator has made regular public appearances since leaving office, and has often used them to criticize President Donald Trump.
+Biden, 74, recently launched American Possibilities PAC, a political action committee that has set off speculation about his 2020 intentions.
+The former senator from Delaware has made regular public appearances since leaving office, often criticizing President Donald Trump.

-After being looked over as a finalist for secretary of state in the Trump administration, Romney has spent time campaigning for GOP candidates and taking to social media to weigh in on political matters.
+Romney, 70, has not stayed far from politics, either.
+After being passed over for Trump's secretary of state, Romney has campaigned for GOP candidates and weighed in on political matters via social media.
+He revealed Friday that he had been serious about serving as Trump's top diplomat and even spoke to Hillary Clinton, the defeated Democratic nominee, who encouraged him to take it.

 Speculation has grown that Romney could run for the Senate in Utah.
-But first, Utah Republican Sen. Orrin Hatch, 83, must decide whether he wants to run for an eighth term.
+But first, Republican Sen. Orrin Hatch, 83, must decide whether he wants to seek an eighth term.

 Romney, a former Massachusetts governor, is a Mormon and owns a home in Utah.